 In sharp contrast, a conscious decision had been made not to re-sign the heart and soul of the team in Koivu.
 Coincidentally or not, Koivu would have passed Jean Beliveau as the franchise’s longest-tenured captain had he been retained.

-What’s definitely a coincidence is Gainey lasted seven years as Habs GM and Bergevin is entering his seventh as we speak.
-Will the latter get the chance to pass the Canadiens great?
-Does he deserve to?
+What’s definitely a coincidence is Gainey lasted seven years as Habs GM and Bergevin just finished his seventh as well.
 The two are probably closer in terms of their success as GM than many Bergevin detractors would be willing to admit.

 Habs Lessons to Be Learned

 Case in point, when Bergevin gets let go, his successor will be able to heed much the same lessons from Gainey’s mistakes (even if Bergevin hasn’t).
 For example, short-term gains aren’t worth long-term losses.
 Sacrificing McDonagh to acquire a center already on the decline hasn’t done the team any good beyond that first season.
-And now the Habs are without anyone to play with Weber (or a No. 1 center, still).
+And now, having traded away Mikhail Sergachev, the Habs are without anyone to play with Weber.

 There’s a lesson to be learned from Gainey’s tenure by Habs fans, too.
 For whatever reason, many of Bergevin’s supporters cling to the notion he must know what he’s doing because he’s GM and his critics aren’t.
 Obviously he’s doing something right.
 He must have a big master plan in the works.